instnt-inc/instnt-angular-js/README.md

 ```sh
 npm i @instnt/instnt-angular-js
 ```
 This process should only take a few moments.
-Once complete, import Instnt's Angular Workflow component in your module:
+Once complete, import Instnt's Angular Workflow component in your application module:

 ```jsx
 import { InstntSignupModule } from '@instnt/instnt-angular-js';